Are you familiar with the “Great Wealth Transfer”?

 And with asset prices destroyed from the great depression – the boomers were able to build wealth primarily through investments in real estate and the stock market.

-· To put this into perspective, since 1964, the S&P 500 has risen roughly sevenfold since 1965 (not even including re-invested dividends) – and the median home price has increased 22-fold.
+- To put this into perspective, since 1964, the S&P 500 has risen roughly sevenfold since 1965 (not even including re-invested dividends) – and the median home price has increased 22-fold.

 Now, while this has significant repercussions for the economy – which I believe has been disregarded by the media - let’s just focus here on why this all matters for a financial advisor like you.

-According to Cerulli and Associates projections2, this nearing "great wealth transfer" will see approximately $84 trillion in assets inherited by beneficiaries around 2043.
+According to Cerulli and Associates projections, this nearing "great wealth transfer" will see approximately $84 trillion in assets inherited by beneficiaries around 2043.
 And of this amount, $72.6 trillion is earmarked for direct heirs, with $11.9 trillion slated for charitable causes - occurring through gifts and charitable donations during the donors' lifetimes - and through bequests after their passing.

 The implications of all this extend beyond individual families - but impact philanthropic endeavors, inheritance laws, and the broader economic landscape.